 The Best Time to Visit Copper Canyon

 Pick between October and November.
-These months are the best period to visit Copper Canyon both in terms of weather and visible scenery.
+These months are the best period to visit Copper Canyon in terms of weather and visible scenery.

 See Related: 15 Most Beautiful Valleys in the US